DavidRagone/BattleShip/README.md

 ## To Do

-1. Add accessors for the _hit and _miss values
-2. Add config method with any necessary config
+1. Add config method with any necessary config
-3. Create specs specifically using redis-store and memcache-store.
+2. Create specs specifically using redis-store and memcache-store, document here
-4. Document the above